godcandidate/100-days-of-devops-kodekloud/day-16-install-and-configure-nginx-as-an-LBR/README.md

 - Install nginx
 - Start and enable the nginx server
 - Update nginx config, the http block with `nginx.conf` file
+- Replace the port with port discovered in playbook results